 3.5.2 CO₂/CH₄ Mixture

 CO₂/CH₄ mixture stands out for their exceptional cycle efficiency improvements at high CH₄ concentrations.
 The critical temperature of the mixture drops to 191.91 K (-81.24 °C) for pure CH₄, making these blends uniquely suited for ultra-cold conditions.
-As CH₄ concentration approaches 90 mol%, cycle efficiency surpasses 60%, with a peak of 62.12% observed under the highest UATotal scenarios.
-This represents one of the most dramatic efficiency gains among the studied mixtures, exceeding pure CO₂ by over 15 percentage points in the most favorable configurations.
+As CH₄ concentration approaches 90 mol%, cycle efficiency 60%This represents one of the most dramatic efficiency gains among the studied mixtures, exceeding pure CO₂ by around15 percentage points in the most favorable configurations.
 However, this efficiency improvement comes with substantial engineering challenges.
 CH₄-rich mixtures exhibit significantly lower fluid density at comparable pressures and temperatures, resulting in increased volumetric flow rates through the compressor and recuperators.
 This requires larger turbomachinery dimensions, greater heat exchanger surface areas, and increased system footprint, which may pose economic and engineering trade-offs for large-scale applications.
 Nonetheless, the thermodynamic advantage of CH₄ is undeniable in extreme cold environments, where it permits efficient, stable, and high-performance cycle operation across an unprecedented range of ambient conditions.

 3.5.3 CO₂/NF₃ Mixture